 Question 7: In your view, which factors prevent cooperation?
 And which factors enable it?

-When it comes to water management, the perception that each country owns its water is problem.
-Sovereignty is still very strong.
+When it comes to water management, the perception that each country owns (sovereign rights) its water is problem.
+Sovereignty is still very strong in the Mekong.
 Having a shared future is very important for cooperation.
 For example, hydropower is justified because it increases the competitiveness of the countries, which then increases, and they compare themselves to economic growth in the other countries.
+Differences in energy prices between the countries can also lead to inequitable development.

 Maybe also autocracy, so perhaps these sovereignty issues come from the top.
 Building trust could support cooperation between the countries, by “getting people closer”.
 Mr. Roussel references the EU’s ERASMUS programme, that supports your people in exchanges to help them develop a common future.